 A doctor's order isn't required for this relatively inexpensive test, but certain guidelines must be met.
 Our staff can discuss these and schedule an appointment.
 For more information, please call (815) 391-7676, (800) 962-2776, or send an e-mail message to: email@example.com.

 To Learn More about Osteoporosis

-SwedishAmerican can provide you with the most current educational literature on osteoporosis prevention, diagnosis, treatment and support at our Center For Women.
+SwedishAmerican can provide you with the most current educational literature on osteoporosis prevention, diagnosis, treatment and support at our Breast Health Center.
 Our professional staff would be glad to assist you with any information you might need or guide you to free support groups in the region.
 Simply call (815) 391-7676, stop by the center on the second floor of the Renaissance Pavilion at 1340 Charles Street, or send an e-mail message to: firstname.lastname@example.org.